Oldbury

 There are great places to visit near Oldbury including some great towns, shopping centres, castles, cities, canals, country parks, woodlands, parks, historic buildings, villages, museums, gardens, nature reserves, lakes and airports.

-Oldbury has some unmissable towns nearby like Dudley, Stourbridge, Halesowen, Moseley, Handsworth, Harborne, and Sutton Coldfield.
+There are a several good towns in the Oldbury area like Dudley, Stourbridge, Halesowen, Moseley, Handsworth, Harborne, and Sutton Coldfield.

-Merry Hill, and Bullring & Grand Central are some of Oldbury best shopping centres to visit near Oldbury.
+Merry Hill, and Bullring & Grand Central are great places to visit near Oldbury if you like shopping centres.

 Don't miss Birmingham, Coventry, and Wolverhampton's cities if visiting the area around Oldbury.

-The area around Oldbury boasts some of the best country parks including Lickey Hills Country Park, Woodgate Valley Country Park, Sutton Park, Kingsbury Water Park, Sandwell Valley Country Park, Coombe Country Park, and Coombe Abbey Country Park.
+Oldbury has some unmissable country parks nearby like Lickey Hills Country Park, Woodgate Valley Country Park, Sutton Park, Kingsbury Water Park, Sandwell Valley Country Park, Coombe Country Park, and Coombe Abbey Country Park.

-Oldbury has some unmissable parks nearby like Cannon Hill Park, Grove Park, Caludon Castle Park, Baddesley Clinton, Elmdon Park, and Walsall Arboretum.
+The area around Oldbury boasts some of the best parks including Cannon Hill Park, Grove Park, Caludon Castle Park, Baddesley Clinton, Elmdon Park, and Walsall Arboretum.

 Oldbury's best nearby historic buildings can be found at Victoria Square - Birmingham, Birmingham Museum and Art Gallery, Selly Manor Museum, Baddesley Clinton, St Alphege Parish Church, and Packwood House.